edaviles/spark3hol/Lab AKS.md

     --query id \
     --output tsv)

-## Create the Azure Defender and Azure Monitor Extensions
+## Create the Azure Defender and Azure Monitor Extensions. **Here let us use the Azure portal to onboard to Insights.
+We will skip the defender for now since it also requires you to have defender turned on in your subscription.**.
+More details here: https://docs.microsoft.com/en-us/azure/security-center/defender-for-kubernetes-azure-arc

     az k8s-extension create --name "azuremonitor-containers" \
     --cluster-name $clusterName \
     --resource-group $groupName \
     --cluster-type connectedClusters \
     --extension-type Microsoft.AzureMonitor.Containers
+    --configuration-settings logAnalyticsWorkspaceResourceID=<Your LA WorkspaceID>

     # Ensure you have Azure Defender Plan turned on in Azure Security Center before you create the Defender extension